pablomalvido/cables_segmentation/README.md

 - real_images/: This folder contains the 54 real cable images and the ground truth segmentation masks (labelled manually) that have been used to validate the models trained with the synthetic dataset.
 Additionally, this molder contains the resulting segmentation with each of the trained models.

 - synthetic_images/: This folder contains some of the synthetic images and masks utilized to train the models (180 images, 30 for each category).
-After the paper is published, a link will be added to download all the images from the dataset (25.000 images).
+The entire dataset (25000 images) can be downloaded at: https://doi.org/10.23729/93af7b3a-0f99-418b-9769-3ab8f345909a.

 - segment_all.py: Python script that segments all the images in a folder with all the trained models and saves the resulting images.
 The user must specify the relative path of the directory (e.g., "real_images").
 An example of this is already included in the script.